-As a narrative fiction and visual artwork creative, I strive to communicate personal and socially relevant truths, which will lead my audiences to explore their own boundaries and perceptions.
 I believe in using creative works to inspire people to better themselves by exploring new insights, moving into life-long learning, and realizing their full potential.
 My artworks align with metamodernism as defined by Vermeulen and Van den Akker in their 2010 article “Notes on Metamodernism.”
-I create stretched canvas artworks with metamodernist themes such as man’s search for meaning in grand narratives/mythologies and the oscillation between opposites.
-I am focused on the impact on human society of the technologies and systems of the Fourth Industrial Revolution.
-I am not a Neo-Luddite, but I express a cautionary note in my artworks regards the advances into greater automation, nanotechnology, robotics, artificial intelligence, Big Data analytics, genetic engineering, quantum supercomputing and the commercialization of space.
+I create stretched canvas artworks with metamodernist themes such as man’s search for meaning in grand narratives (metanarratives), new mythologies and the oscillation between opposites.
+I am focused on the impact on human society and the human psyche of the technologies and systems of the Fourth Industrial Revolution.
+I am not a Neo-Luddite, but I express a cautionary note in my artworks regards the advances into greater automation, nanotechnology, robotics, Artificial Intelligence, Big Data analytics, genetic engineering, quantum supercomputing and the commercialization of space.
 I believe that my artworks, which have focused on these impacts, are aligned with aspects of the metamodernist discourse.
 My works often portray the tension and oscillation between opposites.